danielpclark/OAuthPrime/Readme.md

 tokens can be issued with a restricted scope and limited lifetime, and revoked independently.

-Why version OAuth 1.0 when it's depriciated?
+Why version OAuth 1.0 when it's depreciated?

  * oDesk.com